How will we feed a growing population in a warming world?

 An image showing environmental damage landscapes

-We can’t solve some of the biggest challenges facing our world today—from climate change to biodiversity loss to food insecurity—without reimagining how meat is made.
-Learn how alternative proteins offer a solution to some of the most pressing problems of our time.
+We can’t solve some of the biggest challenges facing our world today—from the climate crisis to biodiversity loss to food insecurity—without reimagining how meat is made.

 Climate

-Today, agriculture accounts for a third of all global emissions.
-Animal agriculture alone—including the crops and pastures to feed those animals—accounts for 20 percent of all emissions.
-A solution?
-Change how meat is made.
+Today, food and agriculture account for a third of all global emissions.
+Animal agriculture alone—including the crops and pastures to feed those animals—is responsible for between 12 and 20 percent of all emissions.

 Comparison of the environmental impacts of sustainably cultivated meat and conventional meat products.